-Continue prioritization of affordable preservation as the most effective means of providing affordable housing.
+Continue prioritization of preservation of existing affordable housing as the most effective means of providing affordable housing.

 Maintain and improve the condition of the existing supply of public housing, through programs such as HOPE SF.

 I. SUMMARY OF OBJECTIVES & POLICIES